ibm-cloud-docs/cephaas/view-cluster-storage-status.md

 The Storage section shows storage information for the cluster:

 Storage consumed
 :   Displays the amount of storage currently in use compared to the total allocated storage quota (for example, "20 TB consumed of 100 TB").
+A progress bar indicates the percentage of storage quota in use.

 If Fusion services are not enabled for the cluster, a warning message appears in this section: